Pre-Access to HE // Level 2

 The Pre-Access to HE course is ideal if you want to return to college to develop your basic academic skills in preparation for an Access to HE course and subsequent university entry.
 The course will help you to develop maths and English skills as well as developing your personal study skills and knowledge.

-The Pre-Access to HE (Higher Education) course is delivered at TyneMet’s Queen Alexandra Campus in North Shields.
+The Pre-Access to HE (Higher Education) course is delivered at TyneMet’s Coast Road Campus in Wallsend.

 This level 2 course is designed to help you build up a series of portfolios related to practical projects, including:

 - Developing IT and presentation skills